RibbonBlockchain/TradelineAI/whitepaper.md

 #### 1. Credit Delegation Protocol (CDP)

 The Credit Delegation Protocol establishes standardized methods for human tradeline owners to delegate credit access to AI Agents through secure smart contracts.
+The protocol is built in partnership with the Coinbase Developer Platform, enabling genuine blockchain-based financial operations.
 Key features include:

 - **Delegation Parameters**: Standardized fields for credit limit, duration, utilization constraints, and permissible transaction categories
 - **Revocation Mechanisms**: Emergency circuit breakers allowing owners to instantly revoke delegated access
 - **Nested Delegation**: Framework for AI Agents to sub-delegate portions of their credit access (with owner approval)
 - **Cross-Chain Compatibility**: Interoperability standards to expand beyond Base to other EVM-compatible chains
+- **CDP Integration**: Native integration with the Coinbase Developer Platform for reliable blockchain operations and transaction execution

 ##### Smart Contract Implementation